 Never has been so unsettling to eat than now, when the movements of Paleo and Keto diets are exploding, and foremost health groups like AHA are telling us that coconut and trendy diets are evil.

 Table of Contents

 I want to put forth a narrative about people, their eating patterns, facts about coconut, why it has become so popular, and why it is so hotly debated.

-I also want to describe why choosing a type of fat in your diet may not be so simple as following a guideline given to us by the AHA or the ADA or whatever governing health group you might choose to review.
+I also want to describe why choosing a type of fat in your diet may not be as simple as following a guideline given to us by the AHA or the ADA or whatever governing health group you might choose to review.

 Coconut Use Today

-Coconut products, ranging from coconut milk to coconut water, coconut oil, and coconut Paleo bars have become increasingly visible on the shelves in most supermarkets in the last decade for a number of reasons, and I will go in to some details about this here.
+Coconut products, ranging from coconut milk to coconut water, coconut oil, and coconut Paleo bars have become increasingly visible on the shelves in most supermarkets in the last decade for a number of reasons, and I will go into some details about this here.

 The demand for coconut products has soared since 2005.
 A coconut tree is slow to grow, so the coconut supply is falling behind the demand.

 In fact, the use of coconut products as a whole has tripled since then and has grown 5-fold for coconut oils.
 This demand is expected to grow even further.